This Website is not fully compatible with Internet Explorer.

 Prof. Petrella earned his PhD in Mechanical Engineering from the University of Pittsburgh in 2000 with a focus on human knee biomechanics.
 He then transitioned to manage the computational biomechanics research group at DePuy Orthopaedics within the Johnson & Johnson family of companies.
 His group at DePuy provided design verification support for all product lines, which comprised artificial joint implants for most joints in the body as well as some trauma products.
 In 2006 he accepted a faculty position at the Colorado School of Mines to start a research program in spine biomechanics, and he also launched an engineering consulting practice to remain engaged with contemporary applications of modeling and simulation in practical R&D settings.
 He has worked with the US FDA and ASME on verification & validation initiatives related to computational modeling & simulation for medical devices.
 In 2019 he launched the FEA Professional graduate program, which was designed to offer a graduate engineering degree in structural and thermomechanical modeling and simulation.
 FEA Pro is currently the only NAFEMS approved graduate engineering program in the US focusing on applied FEA skills.

-Alice Popescu-Gatlan - Global Manager, Crop Harvesting Solutions Product Verification and Validation, John Deere
+Alice Popescu-Gatlan - John Deere (retired)

-Alice will take us on a journey thought the past thirty years on how data has driven product development and where this journey will take us, as product developers, in the Industry 4.0 and 5.0 era, where data, automation, AI and Generative AI are shaping will continue shaping the reliance on simulation for product development.
+Alice will take us on a journey through the past thirty years on how data has driven product development and where this journey will take us, as product developers, in the Industry 4.0 and 5.0 era, where data, automation, AI and Generative AI are shaping will continue shaping the reliance on simulation for product development.
 We will explore the socio-technological eco-systems for decision making for advancing the use of analysis and simulation and the physiology of trust in virtual vs physical test, as products moves more and more into the automation and autonomy space.

 Bio: